ZeroSync/ZeroSync/docs/roadmap.md

 	- ECDSA, Schnorr
 	- SHA256, HASH256, SHA1, RIPEMD160, HASH160, ...
 - Chain verifier
-	- Download and prove a chainstate directory for a Bitcoin Core full node
+	- Software to download and prove a chainstate directory for a Bitcoin Core full node
-	- Demo the state proof in a simple web site
+	- Demo the chainstate proof in a simple website

-## Milestone 4: *zerosync and scan the chain efficiently*
+## Long-Term Vision: *"zerosync and scan the chain efficiently"*

-- *Block filters* for light clients to quickly check if a block is relevant to them
+- *Block filters* for zk-clients to quickly check if a block is relevant to them
-- Compact blocks for light clients to download only what's relevant
+- *Compact blocks* for zk-clients to download only the parts of the block that is relevant to them
-- Merklized headers chain.
+- Merkelized headers chain.
 Compact and flexible inclusion proofs for any transaction in the blockchain.

+### Further Ideas:
-- Compact ring signatures: E.g. Prove that you control outputs worth at least 1 BTC.
+- Compact ring signatures: E.g. Prove that you control outputs worth at least 1 BTC without revealing which ones.
+- Instant history verification for client-side validation protocols like Omni, RGB, or Taro.
+	- Better privacy with transaction graph obfuscation.
+Every TX becomes a coin teleport proven in zk.
+- Enhance privacy of routing in the Lightning Network?